 Active Working Groups:

 - Share Insights with Peers on the Policy Working Group: Will address the Compact's role in educating its members on local policy solutions and important emerging policy developments, as well as coordination with CC4CA, Colorado Municipal League and other advocacy bodies representing the interests of Colorado local governments.
-This group will meet on a quarterly basis via WebEx with occasional meetings scheduled for time-sensitive important issues.

 - Collaborating with co-ops to engage communities in discussions about energy, climate change, and community goals.